R2Ghost/TND/README.md

 # TND

+Testure pack for Minecraft.
 Makes totems and the activation sound for totems Technoblade and lines from Technoblade.
 This idea was from a  friend